Considering bankruptcy? It could cost more than you think

 If you’re unsure whether bankruptcy is the right step for you, consider the following alternatives.

-• Debt settlement: Debt settlement involves negotiating with creditors in order to reach an agreement that allows you to pay less than the total amount owed.
-The negotiations with creditors can be conducted by you or by a third-party company that specializes in this process.
-The drawback of this option is that creditors may not necessarily agree to a settlement.
+- Debt settlement: Debt settlement involves negotiating with creditors in order to reach an agreement that allows you to pay less than the total amount owed.
+The negotiations with creditors can be conducted by you or by a debt relief company that specializes in this process.
+However, note a major drawback is that creditors may not necessarily agree to a settlement.

-• Debt consolidation: Taking out a debt consolidation loan is another option to deal with significant debt.
-Taking a single loan to repay existing debts like credit cards, medical debt or other loans, can help streamline your monthly finances and may allow you to reduce the amount of interest you’re paying.
+- Debt consolidation: Taking out a debt consolidation loan is another option to deal with significant debt.
+Debt consolidation works by combining credit cards, medical debt or other loans with a single loan and can help streamline your monthly finances.
+It may allow you to reduce the amount of interest you’re paying.

-• Earn extra money: Establishing a side hustle or finding a second job can be another way to help eliminate debts more quickly.
-There are multiple platforms that allow you to earn streams of income.
-Options like Lyft and Uber for instance, allow you to earn extra money providing rides, while apps like Rover provide income for walking dogs.
+- Earn extra money: Establishing a side hustle or finding a second job can be another way to help eliminate debts more quickly.
+The average side hustlers say they make $891 on average per month in extra income, according to Bankrate’s 2024 Side Hustle Survey.
+Options like Lyft and Uber allow you to earn extra money providing rides, while apps like Rover provide income for walking dogs.
 If you’re handy around the house, Taskrabbit is another option, allowing you to sign up to help people with everything from cleaning to furniture assembly.

 If you’ve fallen into inescapable debt, bankruptcy gives you a chance to take back control of your financial life.
 However, bankruptcy isn’t free.
 You can expect to pay a few hundred to thousands of dollars to cover court fees and attorney costs.
 There are also long-term impacts on your finances that you’ll want to prepare for.